Oluwayemi1175/LITA-CAPSTONE-PROJECT/README.md

 ### Project Overview
 The aim of this project is to analyze the SalesData and CustomerData for PowerHouse Hub in identifying the trends, customer behaviours, sales and regional performance.
 By examining the trends using the required tools across the product demand, regional sales distribution and subscription patterns, we gain valuable insights into the key factors that influence the sales productivity and customer interest.
 The key insights gotten from this analysis will help the Hub to make data-driven decisions for a strategic growths, improved customer satisfaction, and optimized sales performance.
 The processing involves the collection of the data, loading the data, cleaning and analyzing it using tools like Excel, Structured Query Language, and PowerBI.

-### Field Descriptions For PowerHouse Hub SalesData
+### Field Descriptions for PowerHouse Hub SalesData
 - OrderID: A unique identifier for each sales order.
 - CustomerID: A unique identifier for each customer.
 - Product: Each product purchased by the customer within the Hub.